 Not much work was done that day.
 I remember driving home from work shortly after 5:00pm and looking at a sky filled with nothing.
 Not one plane in the sky – it was a day I will never forget.

-Opened in May 2014, the memorial museum is a somber tribute to the history of the events of that horrific day in 2001.
-I had a chance to visit the museum shortly after it opened and was awestruck.
+In May 2014, the memorial museum opened as a somber tribute to the history of the events of that horrific day in 2001.
+I had a chance to visit the museum shortly after it opened and had the change to experience the museum first-hand.
 I don’t have many pictures from my visit, but the few I can share are extremely powerful.
 I strongly suggest that everybody experience this stunning documentary of the events on 9/11/2001.